Glitter (soundtrack): Critical reception

-Heather Vaughn from The Free-Lance Star gave Glitter a positive review, complimenting both the dance-oriented tracks, as well as the ballads.
-In reference to their weight on the album as a whole, Vaughn wrote "Sounds like Mariah's other albums, but with more of an 80s twist.
+Heather Vaughn of The Free Lance–Star gave Glitter a favorable review, complimenting both the dance-oriented tracks and the ballads.
+In evaluating their presence on the record, Vaughn wrote: "Sounds like Mariah's other albums, but with more of an 80s twist.
 The ballads really let you hear how stunning her voice actually is."
-Los Angeles Times critic and writer Natalie Nichols gave Glitter two out of a possible four stars, writing how Carey let the album "reflect the synth-driven robo-funk of that wretched decade."
-Nichols called the album's covers "tepid and pointless", while agreeing that Carey was overwhelmed by the many guest rappers, calling her voice "semi-disguised".
-Rob Sheffield from Rolling Stone gave the album three out of five stars, criticizing the ballads as "big and goopy, with zero melodic or emotional punch."
-Aside from the ballads, Sheffield felt Glitter failed to deliver the success or quality that Carey needed on her debut film and soundtrack.
-He concluded his review of the album with a comparison to Whitney Houston's massive The Bodyguard (1992), "Mariah still hasn't found her theme song, the one people will remember her voice by.
+Los Angeles Times critic Natalie Nichols gave Glitter two out of four stars, writing that Carey allowed the album to "reflect the synth-driven robo-funk of that wretched decade."
+Nichols called the album's covers "tepid and pointless" and agreed that Carey was overwhelmed by guest rappers, calling her voice "semi-disguised".
+Rob Sheffield of Rolling Stone awarded the album three out of five stars, criticizing the ballads as "big and goopy, with zero melodic or emotional punch."
+Aside from the ballads, Sheffield felt Glitter failed to deliver the standard of quality Carey needed for her film debut and soundtrack.
+He concluded his review with a comparison to Whitney Houston's multi-platinum The Bodyguard (1992): "Mariah still hasn't found her theme song, the one people will remember her voice by.
 Glitter is good enough to make you hope she finds it."
-Slant Magazine editor Sal Cinquemani awarded Glitter three out of five stars, writing "Carey's edgier tracks are inundated with so many guest artists that her sound ultimately becomes muddled; her pop tunes are so formulaic that it's difficult to distinguish one from the next."
-USA Todays Edna Gunderson rated the album one and a half out of four stars, criticizing Carey's overall image for the project, as well as the many guest artists on the record.
-She described Carey as "cheapening her image" and wrote "The whiff of desperation grows more pungent on Glitter in Carey's gratuitous coloratura and transparent enlistment of street-cred boosters such as rappers Ja Rule and Mystikal.
+Slant Magazine editor Sal Cinquemani gave Glitter three out of five stars, writing, "Carey's edgier tracks are inundated with so many guest artists that her sound ultimately becomes muddled; her pop tunes are so formulaic that it's difficult to distinguish one from the next."
+Edna Gundersen of USA Today rated the album one-and-a-half out of four stars, criticizing Carey's public image and the reliance on featured artists.
+She described Carey as "cheapening her image" and observed, "The whiff of desperation grows more pungent on Glitter in Carey's gratuitous coloratura and transparent enlistment of street-cred boosters such as rappers Ja Rule and Mystikal."